Jonathan2251/lbd/_sources/gpu.txt

 OpenGL is a standard for designing 2D/3D animation in computer graphic.
 To do animation well, OpenGL provides a lots of api(functions) call for graphic processing.
-The 3D model construction tools such as Maya, Blender, ..., only need to call this api to finish the 3D to 2D projecting function in computer.
+The 3D model construction tools such as Maya, Blender, ..., etc, only need to call this api to finish the 3D to 2D projecting function in computer.
 Any GPU hardware dependent code in these api provided by chip designed company.
 An OpenGL program looks like the following,